amino-os/Amino.Run/docs/design_proposals/MasterSlaveDM.md

 * If succeeds, then master and slave are in sync again.
 * If fails, then master will move on and return result to client.
 In this case, master and slave are still out of sync.

+### 4. Master down temporarily
+* If master is down, the slave will be promoted to be the new master.
+* If the state of the slave is up to date before being promoted to master, then there will be no data loss.
+* Client will get errors when it sends requests to old master.
+Client will query group for the new master, and then starts to send requests to the new master.

-### Slave down temporarily
+### 5. Slave down temporarily
 * This case is similar to the privous network break case
 * If slave is down, master will get timeout or network errors when it tries to replicate requests to slave
 * Master keeps serving client.
 But the state of master and slave starts to diverge
 * When slave comes back online, the master will get *slave not up to date* error when it tries to replicate requests to slave.
 * Upon receiving *slave not up to date* error, master will sync its current state to slave, and retry the replication.
 * If succeeds, then master and slave are in sync again.

-### Master down temporarily
-* If master is down, the slave will be promoted to be the new master.
-* If the state of the slave is up to date before being promoted to master, then there will be no data loss.
-* Client will get errors when it sends requests to old master.
-Client will query group for the new master, and then starts to send requests to the new master.

 # Master/Slave with Async Replication